ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 After many years these were deprecated in favor of the statically-typed [`expected` specification](https://en.cppreference.com/w/cpp/utility/expected) (which takes the functional approached described in this paper).

 Java created checked exceptions, which must be explicitly dealt with in your code, and runtime exceptions, which could be ignored.
-Eventually they added a feature that allows checked exceptions to be easily converted into runtime exceptions.
+Eventually, they added a feature that allows checked exceptions to be easily converted into runtime exceptions.
 Java functions can always return `null` without any warning.

 Both systems (the original C++ dynamic exception specifications, and Java exception specifications) had too many holes, and it was too difficult to effectively support both the main and shadow type systems.

 ### 4. Exceptions Destroy Partial Calculations

-Let’s start with a example where we populate a `List` with the results of a sequence of calls to the function `func_a`:
+Let’s start with an example where we populate a `List` with the results of a sequence of calls to the function `func_a`:

 ```python
 # discarded_state.py